ArenKDesai/Aren-s-Notes/botany lec.md

 - Genes are regions of DNA code for a trait
 - Allels are different versions of the same gene

 Sexual reproduction starts with **meiosis**, cell division that halves homologous chromosomes.
-Then, **fertilization** occurs, where a fusion of haploid gametes produce a diploid cell called a **zygote**.
+Then, **fertilization** occurs, where a fusion of haploid **gametes** produce a diploid cell called a **zygote**.
+The gametes come from the split homologous chromosomes in the form of sperm or eggs.